pantrypoints/sp/content/en/research/countries/china/xi/chapter-13e.md

 middle of this century.
-This strategic arrangement embodies the requirements of the times in line with the process of national modernization and development, embodies the strategic requirements of socialist construction with Chinese characteristics for strengthening the army in the new era, and demonstrates the determination and courage of the Communist Party of China to accelerate the pace of building a strong army.
+This strategic arrangement embodies the requirements of the times in line with the process of national modernization and development, embodies the strategic requirements of socialist construction with Chinese characteristics for strengthening the army in the new era, and demonstrates the determination and courage of the CCP to accelerate the pace of building a strong army.

 The whole army should firmly grasp the goals and tasks of national defense and army building,